Mohammad Ridoy

-Mohammad Ridoy (Bengali: মোহাম্মাদ হৃদয়; born 1 January 2002) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.
+Mohammad Ridoy (মোহাম্মদ হৃদয়; born 1 January 2002) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.

 Early career

 Mohammad Ridoy was born on 1 January 2002, in Narayanganj District of Bangladesh.
 He started his football career in the Narayanganj Rainbow Academy under coach Zakir Hossain.
 In 2014, he came to Dhaka to participate in the Pioneer Football League with Jurain Football Academy.

 Club career

 Starting from Rainbow AC in the Third Division League, Ridoy progressed through Purbachal Parishad in the Second Division League, and Friends Social Welfare Organization in the Senior Division League of Dhaka.
 Eventually, while a first-year Accounting student at Fareast International University, Dhaka, he made his mark in the professional Bangladesh Premier League by joining Abahani Limited Dhaka.

 Abahani Limited Dhaka

 Ridoy initially joined Abahani for the 2018 BFF U-18 Football Tournament, but couldn't participate due to prior Senior Division League participation.
 He eventually secured a permanent deal after the initial trials.
 On 29 July 2019, Ridoy made his competitive debut for the club as a stoppage time substitute during a 4–1 victory over Sheikh Jamal Dhanmondi Club in the 2018–19 Bangladesh Premier League.

 Ridoy's performance against the league champions Bashundhara Kings during the final matchday of the 2020–21 Bangladesh Premier League season on 20 September 2021, impressed BFF president and former national team captain, Kazi Salahuddin.
 After the game, Salahuddin personally told the national team coaching staff to include Ridoy in the preliminary squad for the 2021 SAFF Championship.

 Ridoy suffered a Peroneal nerve injury during the 2021–22 Independence Cup final on 18 December 2021.
 Sent to Bengaluru for treatment in January 2023, he returned within a month as Indian doctors ruled out the need for surgery.
 On 19 October 2023, he resumed club practice.
 On December 24, 2023, after 371 days, Ridoy made a comeback, entering as an 87th-minute substitute in a 2–1 victory over Rahmatganj MFS in the 2022–23 Bangladesh Premier League.

 In October 2023, he was appointed club captain for the 2023–24 Independence Cup.